vogelsgesang/dbimpl/README.md

 There are two types of test cases:

 * GoogleTest tests: use these tests for unit and integration tests.
-All files in the directory `tests/` and its subdirectory, with a name which matches `*Test.cpp`, are automatically compiled and added to the test suite.
+All files with a name which matches `*Test.cpp` in the directory `tests/` and its subdirectories are automatically compiled and added to the test suite.
 The compiled testsuite will be named `bin/runTests` respectively `bin/runTests_debug`.
-* scripted tests: these tests intended for testing the commands provided to bash scripts.
-Test scripts must be placed in the `tests/` directory and their name must match `*Test.sh`.
+* scripted tests: these tests are intended for testing the commands provided to bash scripts.
+Test scripts must be placed in the `tests/` directory or one of its subdirectories and their name must match `*Test.sh`.

 `make test` executes both types of tests.
 All test cases are automatically executed by the continous integration service [TravisCI](https://travis-ci.org/vogelsgesang/dbimpl) as soon as new commits are pushed.